Curvy Danish Bombshell Mia Sand Shows Off Killer Body In Tight Leggings & Sports Bra

 Mia Sand is ready for Saturday, though she knows that, as a mom, that just means she’ll be “multi-slacking” instead of “multi-tasking,” she joked with her Instagram fans.
 On Friday, the Danish fitness model took to the popular social media platform to share a couple of snapshots to wish everyone a great weekend by pairing a couple of snapshots of herself in workout clothing that show off her enviably toned and curvy physique.

-In the photos, Sand — who has made a name for herself in the fitness world for her muscular and curvy figure, as website The Famous People has pointed out — is posing in front of a stylish teal RV in Reklame, a location in Denmark, as the geotag she included with her post shows.
-The model is wearing a salmon pink workout set that consists of a sports bra with straps that go over her shoulders and feature a low-cut neckline that puts her busty physique on display.
+In the photos, Sand — who has made a name for herself in the fitness world for her muscular and curvy figure, as website The Famous People has pointed out — is posing in front of a stylish teal RV in Reklame, a location in Denmark, as the geotag she includes with her post shows.
+The model is wearing a salmon pink workout set that includes a sports bra with straps that go over her shoulders and feature a low-cut neckline that puts her busty physique on display.

-Sand teamed her top with a pair of matching yoga pants with the same bitonal pink hues that sits just around her navel area, highlighting her full, wide hips while leaving her toned upper abs fully visible.
-According to the tags and caption she paired with her photos, the workout set she is wearing is from Body Engineers, a brand she is an ambassador for.
+Sand teams her top with a pair of matching yoga pants with the same bitonal pink hues that sits just around her navel area, highlighting her full, wide hips while leaving her toned upper abs fully visible.
+According to the tags and caption she pairs with her photos, the workout set she is wearing is from Body Engineers, a brand she is an ambassador for.

 View this post on Instagram